skylight-hq/skylight.digital/pages/toolkits/accessibility-guide/pages/flashing.md

 <button type='button' id='blinkbutton'>Click to see non-compliant flashing</button>
 <span class='blink' style='display:none;'>This text is blinking</span>

-> ___Failure:___ This blinking text fails because the rate of flashing can't be determined and its greater than 3 Hz.
+> This blinking text fails because the rate of flashing can't be determined and its greater than 3 Hz.